My Shortlist

 GREENWOOD COLLEGE SCHOOL

-• There are extracurricular opportunities at Greenwood for any interest, from arts to academics, offered through our Clubs program.
-Highlights include our Junior and Senior plays, band and choir, student leadership and House system, and Jack Chapter.
-We offer more than 40 athletics teams, with 80% of the student body participating in at least one sport.
+• There are extracurricular opportunities at Greenwood for any interest, from arts to academics.
+Highlights include our Junior and Senior productions, band and choir, student leadership and House system, and Community Support Committee (wellbeing).
+There are +55 clubs and committees, with students invited to launch their own new clubs each year (new in 2025-2026, a very successful Fishing Club).
+And, we offer 60 athletics teams, with 85% of the student body participating in at least one sport.

 • Financial Aid